LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 List the Spack specs tested
 ===========================

-RADIUSS Shared CI uses Spack specs to express the types of builds that should be tested.
+RADIUSS Shared CI uses Spack specs to express the types of builds to test.
 We aim at sharing those specs so that projects build with similar configurations.
 However we allow projects to add extra specs to test locally.

-Shared specs for machine ``ruby`` can be listed directly in radiuss-shared-ci:
+Shared specs for machine ``ruby``, for example, can be listed directly in
+radiuss-shared-ci:

 .. code-block:: bash